royrusso/royrusso/README.md

 ## Hi there 👋

 My name is Roy Russo.
 I am a software executive, engineer, and architect with over 20 years of experience in the software industry.
-I am a strong advocate for open-source software and have contributed to various projects over the years.
-I am also a published author and have written several books on software development and architecture.
+I am a strong advocate for open-source software and have contributed to [various projects](https://www.royrusso.com/projects/) over the years.
+I am also a published [author](https://www.manning.com/books/elasticsearch-in-action) and [speaker](https://www.royrusso.com/presentations/).

 ## My current stack: